 - Pre-licensing real estate classes.
 Estimated cost: $300.
 You’ll need these before you can take the real estate exam.

 - Brokerage fees.
-Estimated cost: Can be anywhere from $25 to $500 a month.
+Estimated cost: Anywhere from $25 to $500 a month.
 Brokers can take a commission on your real estate earnings or charge you a monthly desk fee, or both.

 Not only does it take money to start your business in the first year, but you’ll also need money for living expenses while you’re waiting for your initial transactions.
 The more money you have saved, the longer you’ll be able to last in real estate while you’re learning and waiting for your real estate income to double.